Lucy Crowe: Career

-Born in Staffordshire, England, Crowe studied voice at the Royal Academy of Music.
+Born in Staffordshire, England, Crowe studied voice at the Royal Academy of Music and trained with British Youth Opera in 2002 and again in 2004.
 Crowe received the Royal Overseas Gold Medal in 2002, and won second prize in the Kathleen Ferrier Award in 2005.

 In the field of historically informed performance she has collaborated with the Orchestra of the Age of Enlightenment, The Sixteen, The King's Consort and Les Musiciens du Louvre, among others.

 She has sung in Mozart's Requiem, with Yannick Nézet-Séguin conducting the Philadelphia Orchestra, Haydn's oratorios The Creation and The Seasons with John Eliot Gardiner.
 In 2010 she performed at the Wigmore Hall with Rolando Villazón and the Gabrieli Consort conducted by Paul McCreesh: "Lucy Crowe handled a couple of Cleopatra's arias from Giulio Cesare with all the bright radiant tone and effortless facility they deserve."
 In 2012 she was reported as saying that she was mainly seen as a baroque singer, although she was developing other repertoire.

 In 2012 she sang the soprano part in Mahler's Resurrection Symphony on a festival tour with the City of Birmingham Symphony Orchestra, conducted by Andris Nelsons.

-More recently, in April 2021 Crowe was joined by the London Handel Players at the Wigmore Hall in a performance of three works, J.S.
+In April 2021, Crowe was joined by the London Handel Players at the Wigmore Hall in a performance of three works, J.S.
 Bach's Cantata Ich habe genug, BWV 82a and two arias by Handel.
+In January 2025, Crowe was again in concert at the Wigmore Hall singing Corelli and Handel with The English Concert directed by Trevor Pinnock.